solliancenet/sentinel-defender-workshop-400/day-02/lab04-log-analytics-customization.md

 10. Select **Review and create**
 11. Select **Create**
-12. In the Azure portal, navigate to your Azure Sentinel workspace
+12. In the Azure portal, navigate to your Microsoft Sentinel workspace
-13. Under **Configuration**, select **Automation** from the Azure Sentinel navigation menu
+13. Under **Configuration**, select **Automation** from the Microsoft Sentinel navigation menu
 14. Select the **Active playbooks** tab
 15. Select the **Recent-Host-Passive-DNS** playbook by selecting the playbook name